Cloonie/AWS-Cloud-Practitioner/README.md

 • AWS Compute Optimizer \
 • AWS Config \
 • AWS Control Tower \
+automates the set-up of a baseline environment, or landing zone, that is a secure, well-architected multi-account AWS environment. \
 • AWS Health Dashboard \
+provides alerts and remediation guidance when AWS is experiencing events that might affect you. \
 • AWS Launch Wizard \
+offers a guided way of sizing, configuring, and deploying AWS resources for third party applications \
 • AWS License Manager \
+makes it easier to manage licenses in AWS and on-premises servers from software vendors such as Microsoft, SAP, Oracle, and IBM. \
 • AWS Management Console \
 • AWS Organizations \
 • AWS Resource Groups and Tag Editor \